ietf-wg-sedate/draft-ietf-sedate-datetime-extended/draft-ietf-sedate-datetime-extended.md

   The rules defined for a named IANA time zone can change over time.
-  The use of a named IANA time zone implies that the intent is for the rules to apply that are current at the time of interpretation, i.e., the additional information conveyed by using that time zone name is to change with the changed rules as recorded in the IANA time zone database.
+  The use of a named IANA time zone implies that the intent is for the rules to apply that are current at the time of interpretation: the additional information conveyed by using that time zone name is to change with any rule changes as recorded in the IANA time zone database.

 Offset Time Zone: